Ida Mälarstig

 At: Specialist Training Program for Psychologists, the Psychotherapy Program, and the Residency Training for Psychiatrists.
 Additionally

-Co-supervised two psychologists writing their specialist degree thesis.
+Co-supervised two psychologists writing their specialist degree theses, and co-supervises two psychology students in their master's theses.

 News from KI